PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   owner; the latter preserves its historical execution point and removal statistics.
 Exact permutation, rank-four metadata, all-consumers-are-Conv, filter-channel, graph-output, and nonempty-consumer guards are unchanged.
+- The primary Swish-QDQ branch phase has one Torch/TensorFlow-free owner in `passes/quantized_swish_layout.py`.
+Its result carries the exact branch and pre-Transpose counts plus an immutable rewritten-tensor set into the existing later phases.
+A matching supplied index is reused; otherwise one index is built only when a Transpose exists.
+Graph-order candidates, all source/gate/data/tail guards, both DQ rewrites, and unused pre-Transpose removal use the maintained index.
+Only source edges and an unused root can change, so downstream consumers are read directly without full-map copying.
+  Shared-input ordering, quantized and float tails, peer-Swish acceptance, spatial and concat-closure modes, public boundaries, fan-out, metadata permutation, and ordered restart retain the former implementation exactly.
 - Recurrent orphan-step alias repair has one Torch-free semantic owner in `passes/recurrent_alias.py`.
 Candidate discovery occurs before index construction, so graphs without the exact step-name grammar allocate no